LYNCH·LLP

 • What is Mark A Gooray's overall allowance rate?

-The allowance rate is 79%, calculated from 386 allowed applications among 488 decided applications (allowed plus abandoned).
+The examiner's allowance rate is 79%, calculated as the percentage of allowed or abandoned applications among all decided applications across the examiner's art units.

 • How many art units does this examiner work in?

-The examiner's record spans 2 art units within TC 2100.
+The examiner's public record spans 2 art units within Technology Center 2100.

 Yes.
-The allowance rate ranges from 73% to 80% across the examiner's art units, reflecting differences in application composition by unit.
+The allowance rate ranges from 73% to 80% across the examiner's art units.
+Individual art-unit rates appear in the separate art-unit section of this page.

 ◈ RESPONDING TO AN OFFICE ACTION